This article discusses various tools using which you can turn off the monitor/display with a desktop shortcut, hotkey, or command-line.

 wizmo.exe monoff

 You can create a desktop shortcut to it and assign a hotkey.
-This tool also plays short music when turning off the display as well as when turning it on (by mouse or keyboard activity.)
+This tool also plays short music when turning off the display and turning it on (by mouse or keyboard activity.)

 Turn off monitor using PowerShell